Kilesa means defilements hidden in the mind. They can be expressed in terms of anusaya, saṁyojana, āsava, or asobhana cetasika.

 3. We can see that akusala kamma strengthens one’s defilements.
 An akusala kamma will create kammic energy that feeds hidden defilements (anusaya/saṁyojana) and sustains the rebirth process; see “Bhava – Kammic Energy That Can Power an Existence.”

 - A kusala kamma will help reduce AND remove anusaya/saṁyojana.
-Thus, kusala kamma will cleanse a mind and will lead to Nibbāna.
+Thus, kusala kamma will cleanse the mind and will lead to Nibbāna.

 Pāpa Kamma and Kusala Kamma